alex-piccione/learning.Docker/examples/nginx api devops/README.md

 # Nginx Webapp Devops

 This is a full example of deploy a Nginx load balancer for a multi instance web app.
+More than that there is everything to deploy the service from GitHub Actions.

 ![images](diagrams/Infrastructure%20with%20NGINX.drawio.png)